chhantyal/sorl-thumbnail-async/README.md

 Usage
 -----

-In models, use `AsyncThumbnailMixin` inherit from.
-This will call celery task on save(), and create thumbnail from specified image field.
+In models, use `thumbnail.models.AsyncThumbnailMixin` to inherit from.
+Make sure that your model inherits from AsyncThumbnailMixin first.
+This will call celery task on save(), and create one or more thumbnails from the specified image field.
+Use class variable `image_field_name` to configure the field that contains the image.
+Defaults to `picture`.

+Example:

+`
+from sorl import thumbnail
+from thumbnail.models import AsyncThumbnailMixin

+class MyModel(AsyncThumbnailMixin, models.Model):
+    image_field_name = 'image'

+    image = thumbnail.ImageField(upload_to='my_model/')
+`

 In templates,
 `{% load thumbnail_tags %}`